Tyne and Wear Metrocar: Livery

 The Metro fleet was initially painted in a two-tone livery of cadmium yellow and white that matched the Metro station design and the livery of the Tyne and Wear bus fleet until 1986.

 In 1995, a new colour scheme was introduced - solid red, green or blue with a yellow wedge at each end and yellow triangles on the doors.
-This scheme was modified slightly in 2005, in part to comply with safety regulations - the doors were changed to solid yellow to comply with the Disability Discrimination Act 1995.
-In addition to the standard colour scheme, a large number of special liveries were carried.
-These were often advertisements for local businesses such as Metrocar 4042 advertising the Evening Chronicle.
-To celebrate the Golden Jubilee of Elizabeth II in 2002, unit 4032 was temporarily decorated in a special gold livery.
-It was then returned to the red and yellow livery, which it carried until refurbishment.
+This scheme was modified slightly in 2005 to comply with safety regulations, changing the doors to a solid yellow in order to comply with the Disability Discrimination Act 1995.

+During this period, a large number of special liveries were carried in addition to the standard colour scheme.
+These were often advertisements for local businesses such as Metrocar 4042 advertising the Evening Chronicle and Metrocar 4054 advertising Metroland.
+To celebrate the Golden Jubilee of Elizabeth II in 2002, unit 4032 was temporarily decorated in a special gold livery; it was then returned to the red and yellow livery, which it carried until refurbishment.

 Between 2012 and 2015, 86 Metrocars were refurbished and repainted in a black and yellow livery.
-The refurbishment reduced the number of liveries in use.
-Metrocars 4033 and 4082 carried a promotional livery for Emirates, although they have since been repainted to match the other units.
-Unrefurbished Metrocar 4083 continued to carry an Emirates livery.
 Until 2017, prototype unit 4001 carried its original cadmium-and-white livery whilst 4002 carried an advertisement for the Tyne and Wear Metro website.
 Both were repainted in 2017 into the same black and yellow livery carried by the refurbished Metrocars, but in September 2019, Metrocar 4001 underwent further repainting into a 40 Years livery with all four previous liveries amalgamated into one.
-In August 2019, Metrocar 4040 was repainted into the black and yellow livery, and 4083 followed shortly after in May 2020.
-As a consequence of this, the only liveries that currently exist are the standard black and yellow, and the 40 Years celebration livery on 4001.